-- Affordable Housing Linkage Fee requires an additional fee to discourage removal of existing Affordable units. - The Rent Stabilization Ordinance regulates replacement of demolished units, allowable rent increases, registration of rental units, legal reasons for eviction, and the causes for eviction requiring relocation assistance payment to tenants. - Residential Hotel Unit Conversion and Demolition Ordinance (RHO) offers protections for preservation of existing residential hotels and tenant rights and prohibits conversion or demolition of dwelling units in a residential hotel without approval from HCIDLA. - The Interim Motel Conversion Ordinance facilitates the interim use of existing motels, hotels, Apartment Hotels, Transient Occupancy Residential Structures and Hostels as Supportive Housing or Transitional Housing for persons experiencing homelessness or those at risk of homelessness.
+- Affordable Housing Linkage Fee requires commercial and residential projects to pay a fee for affordable housing and an additional fee is charged when residential units are lost. - The Rent Stabilization Ordinance (RSO) regulates replacement of demolished units, allowable rent increases, registration of rental units, legal reasons for eviction, and the causes for eviction requiring relocation assistance payment to tenants. - Residential Hotel Unit Conversion and Demolition Ordinance (RHO) offers protections for preservation of existing residential hotels and tenant rights and prohibits conversion or demolition of dwelling units in a residential hotel without approval from La Housing Department. - The Interim Motel Conversion Ordinance facilitates the interim use of existing motels, hotels, Apartment Hotels, Transient Occupancy Residential Structures and Hostels as Supportive Housing or Transitional Housing for persons experiencing homelessness or those at risk of homelessness. - Development Guidelines and Controls for Residential Hotels in the City Center, and Central Industrial Redevelopment Project Areas requires residential hotel proposed for conversion or demolition, replace these units one for one, to ensure there is no net loss of the residential hotel units.

-Housing Protections
+Housing Protections - Downtown Plan